Dedication and Everlasting Love to Animals Rescue

 Dedication and Everlasting Love to Animals Rescue (D.E.L.T.A.
 Rescue) is an animal welfare organization based in Acton, California, US.
 With two hospitals and 150 acre of sanctuaries, it is the largest no-kill, care-for-life sanctuary in the United States.
 With more than 1,500 animals on the property, it is the largest animal rescue of its type in the world.
-Actor/producer/animal welfare activist Leo Grillo is its national president and founder.
-As of 2007, the organization is funded solely on private donations of more than $5.5 million per year.
+Leo Grillo is its national president and founder.

+In 2024 D.E.L.T.A.
+Rescue lost a $6.68 million judgment for workplace discrimination and wrongful dismissal of an employee.
+The organization subsequently entered Chapter 11 bankruptcy proceedings in 2025 as it contested the judgment.
+In March 2026, Leo Grillo was arrested and accused by the Federal Bureau of Investigation of paying for the kidnapping of the plaintiff in the civil case.

+In June 2026, the bankruptcy court approved a compromise settlement between the court-appointed trustee paying the former employee $5.6 million.
+According to the trustee's report, D.E.L.T.A.'s animal rescue facility with the assistance of the Debtor’s employees but "donations have trended downward over the past numerous months."

 History

 In 1979, while driving to Bakersfield, California, Grillo rescued a black Dobermann which had been abandoned in the Angeles National Forest.
 He named the dog Delta, the first of thousands of animals Grillo made it his mission to save.
 A few months after rescuing his organization's namesake, Grillo discovered a few dozen more castaways during another outing to the forest.
 He brought them to his family home, which drew the ire of neighbors.
 Grillo purchased and renovated a condemned kennel for the animals and moved it to his present site in Acton.

 In 1989, Grillo set the first traps in a campaign to remove feral cats that for decades had lived on the beachfront rocks along the promenade outside Holiday Inn in Ventura.
 He received an endorsement of the move from the state Parks and Recreation Department, which controls San Buenaventura State Beach.
 Grillo said the two dozen cats he rescued were remnants of a sick and dying colony that at one time numbered about 100.

-D.E.L.T.A.
-Rescue is the only organization in America that rescues animals abandoned in the wilderness.
-It carries a care-for-life policy and does not put its animals up for adoption to assure their safety and longevity.